chilinhhovo/broken-promises-of-peace/README.md

 # Methodology: How We Matched Peace Treaties to Conflict Outcomes
 To examine how often peace agreements actually lead to the end of war, I analyzed two datasets from the Uppsala Conflict Data Program (UCDP):

-Peace Agreements Dataset (v22.1): Records of signed treaties, including dates, conflict names, and involved parties. https://uu.diva-portal.org/smash/record.jsf?pid=diva2%3A1343886&dswid=519 [here]
+Peace Agreements Dataset (v22.1): Records of signed treaties, including dates, conflict names, and involved parties here [[here](https://uu.diva-portal.org/smash/record.jsf?pid=diva2%3A1343886&dswid=519 )]

 Conflict Termination Dataset (v3-2021): Timelines for when each conflict began and ended, and the nature of the resolution.